UtrechtUniversity/ricgraph/README.md

 multiple organizations.
 Ricgraph facilitates reasoning about these items because it infers new relations between items, relations that are not present in any of the separate source systems.
-Ricgraph is flexible and extensible, and can be adapted to new application areas.
+It is flexible and extensible, and can be adapted to new application areas.

 Throughout this documentation, we illustrate how Ricgraph works by applying